East Room: Kennedy refurbishment

 Jacqueline Kennedy made extensive renovations to the White House in 1961 and 1962.
 Her renovation was overseen by American antiques autodidact Henry Francis du Pont and French interior designer Stéphane Boudin and his company, Maison Jansen.
-Although many rooms were extensively altered by du Pont and Boudin, the Kennedy restoration made almost no changes to the East Room.
+Although many rooms were extensively altered by du Pont and Boudin, the Kennedy restoration made few changes to the East Room.

 The biggest change to the room was in the window treatments.
 Jacqueline Kennedy specifically asked for new curtains for the East Room consisting of opaque silk undercurtains and yellow drapes.
 Boudin oversaw the design of new draperies, with silk provided by Maison Jansen.
 A draft design of the drapes and valances was not ready until mid-1963.
 Boudin, apparently wishing to draw attention to the center window between the fireplaces, designed a valance for the center window while putting all other drapes behind window boxes.
 For the drapes, Boudin suggested a braid border and tie-backs made of ball fringe covered in satin.
 Kennedy disapproved of Boudin's proposal for the valance and window boxes, as it did not make use of the historic 1902 gilt window cornices.
 She did, however, approve of the fabric and tie-backs.
 Made of a custom-manufactured gold and cream silk lampas, the fabric contained a non-repetitive design of birds, butterflies, cupids, flowers, medallions, roosters, and wheat and featured heavy fringe at the bottom.
 The drapes were hung in straight panels from the carved and gilded 1902 wooden cornices.
 The design of the valances was not finalized until April 1964.
 First Lady Lady Bird Johnson asked Jacqueline Kennedy to assist her in finalizing the design.
 Originally, they were to be of brocatelle, a jacquard weave fabric similar to brocade but thicker and heavier and with designs in high relief.
 But this design was countermanded by Boudin.
 Instead, gold lampas, trimmed with braid and hemmed with gilt, spun-metal twisted fringe at the bottom, was installed in flat panels from behind each cornice.
 The curtains and valances took nearly three years to design and manufacture, and were not hung in the room until the Johnson administration in 1965.
 The drapes and valances cost $26,149.
 The cost was covered by sales of Jacqueline Kennedy's guidebook to the White House, which by 1965 was in its fourth edition.

 Another major change involved the fireplace mantels, which were painted at Boudin's request to appear like white marble, unifying the look of the room.